cis-famu/design-project-mmw-n/organization.md

 Company Description:
 ## Mission Statement:
 At MMW&N LLC, We believe that access to technology is a fundamental right, and our platform seeks to empower individuals by providing affordable and accessible technology solutions.

 ## Principal Members and Legal Structure:
-NP Knowledge LLC is composed of a dedicated team of professionals with expertise in software development, non-profit management, and technology leadership.
+MMW&N LLC is composed of a dedicated team of professionals with expertise in software development, non-profit management, and technology leadership.
 The principal members include:

 1. Reynold Monestine - CEO, Owner